visipedia/inat_comp/2018/README_raw.md

 Please open an issue if you have questions or problems with the dataset.

 ## Updates
+August 16th, 2019:
+  * Additional metadata in the form of latitude, longitude, date, and user_id for each of images in the train and validation sets can be found [here](http://www.vision.caltech.edu/~gvanhorn/datasets/inaturalist/fgvc5_competition/inat2018_locations.zip).

 June 23rd, 2018:
   * Un-obfuscated names are released.
 Simply replace the `categories` list in the dataset files with the list found in this [file](http://www.vision.caltech.edu/~gvanhorn/datasets/inaturalist/fgvc5_competition/categories.json.tar.gz).